K4KarolE/31_I_aM_Db_Bee/README.md

 - Not mandatory, no error message, when the field left empty

 ## ChromeDriver path
-### - UNDER CONSTRUCTION -
-- If the `ChromeDriver` is not in your system path: you are able to add the path
+- You are able to add the path of the driver

 # Tips and Tricks
 ## How to add a new "Look for native title" option